rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    The strict outranking relation

 In :numref:`transitivePart` and in :numref:`strictOutranking1` we find actually confirmed  that all the *Graduate Intergreter* studies come first, followed by the *Qualified Translator* studies.
 Last come the *Köln Chamber of Commerce*'s specialized studies.
-This confirms again the high significance Alice attaches to the *attractiveness* of her further stdies and of her future profession (see criteria *AS* and *AP* in :numref:`aliceHeatmap`).
+This confirms again the high significance Alice attaches to the *attractiveness* of her further studies and of her future profession (see criteria *AS* and *AP* in :numref:`aliceHeatmap`).

 Let us now, for instance, check the pairwise outranking situations observed between the *Graduate Interpreter* studies in *Köln* and the  *Graduate Interpreter* studies in *Saabrücken* (see *I-FHK* and *I-USB* in :numref:`aliceHeatmap`).